Mik3000/SearchAlgorithms/README.md

 Linkedin: [link] (www.linkedin.com/in/mikkovenhuis)

 ### Things I did not have time for but are on my to-do list
-* Generate the optimal solution to this problem using the Gurobi
+* Generate the optimal solution to this problem using Gurobi
 * Make regional versions.
 E.g. visit all capital cities in Europe
 * Apply alternative search heuristics like Genetic Algoritm, Simulated Annealing or Tabu Search